douglasdavis/ddavis.io/content/about/_index.md

 title: About
 ---

 My name is Doug Davis.
-I'm a software engineer at [Anaconda](https://anaconda.com).
+I'm an open source software engineer at [Anaconda](https://anaconda.com).
 Training to be a particle physicist is where I learned I actually wanted to engineer software for a living.
 If you're interested in Python, C++, Emacs, or data analysis